orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

  1. Initialize the Parameters for Problem and Algorithm.
  2. Initialize the Harmony Memory (HM).
  3. Improvise a New Harmony.
- 4. Update the Harmony Memory.
+ 4. Update the Harmony Memory if the new harmony is better than the worst harmony in the memory.
- 5. Check the stopping criterion.
+ 5. Check the stopping criterion, and if we can continue, go back to 3.

 ## The Parts